Xiaowei Lithium Battery

 What is a Battery Cell Exactly?

 A battery cell is the smallest functional unit that stores and releases electrical energy through electrochemical reactions.
+Inside each cell, chemical energy is converted into electrical energy by the movement of lithium ions between the anode and cathode during charging and discharging.
+Each cell has three core parts:

 • Anode (negative electrode)